 We also provide a library of GIS (geographic information system) data sets and associated tabular information.
 Base layers including roads, trails, ownership, and recreation sites are among the products that we offer.

 Prospecting, rockhounding, and fossil hunting are among the many outdoor pursuits visitors to the IPNF enjoy.
-This brochure can help you enjoy these activities safely and provide guidelines for when a permit may be necessary.
-(260k - pdf)
+The Prospecting/Rockhounding and Fossil Hunting brochures can help you enjoy these activities safely and provide guidelines for when a permit may be necessary.
+(260k - pdf) Updated 2015

 Basic information you should know before cutting firewood.
 Details on permits, where and what to cut, the best firewood, and fire safety.